 Demolition Services Information

-Demolition services include the destruction and cleanup of buildings, sitework, roadwork and other installations.
+Demolition services include the destruction and clean up of buildings, sitework, roadwork, and other installations.
 To safely demolish a structure, demolition services must carefully map each site element.
 First, they review the architectural plans for information about structural supports and connections.
 Next, a crew tours the area and examines the support structure in detail.
-Based on this analysis, demolition experts then select which equipment and explosives (if any) to use.
-In some cases, blasting crews develop three-dimensional (3D) computer models to ensure that structures collapse in a predictable manner.
+Based on this analysis, demolition experts then select what equipment and explosives (if any) to use.
+In some cases, blasting crews develop three-dimensional (3-D) computer models to ensure that structures collapse in a predictable manner.
 In the case of a building on a city block, for example, demolition services may also secure steel cables to support columns.

 Explosive demolition services are licensed to use explosives to demolish bridges, buildings, smokestacks, apartment high-rises, and vacant industrial sites.
 Like other demolition contractors, they comply with requirements from the U.S. Occupational Safety and Health Administration (OSHA).
 Demolition services that meet safety requirements from organizations such as the National Demolition Association (NDA) are also available.